 There are many attractions along La Rambla - lots of shops, cafes, restaurants and boutiques on both sides of the street and also on the street itself.
 You walk in the middle of the street which is a pedestrianized zone.
 It gets wider and wider towards the Southern end - which is where you will find many of the famous human statues.
 They are all really amazing.

 Barcelona is a stunning city and it is easy to get lost amidst the beauty of it.
-Unfortunately it also has a huge pick pocketing and bag snatching problem - and the perpetrators prey on visitors.
-La Rambla is where many of them operate, so do take precuations as you wander around.
+Unfortunately, it also has a huge pickpocketing and bag snatching problem - and the perpetrators prey on visitors.
+La Rambla is where many of them operate, so do take precautions as you wander around.